There’s an almost endless number of things to do in Cork City.

 The exhibition here takes visitors through furnished cells and offers an insight into the day-to-day life of the prisoners and those that worked at Cork City Gaol.

-If you enjoy kicking back in a cosy pub with a finely poured pint, you’ll love Cork City’s Mutton Lane Inn.
+If you enjoy kicking back in a cosy pub with a finely poured pint, you’ll love Cork City’s Mutton Lane Inn (one of the best pubs in Cork).

 I’ve been to the Mutton Lane Inn the last two times that I visited Cork, and I’d happily visit it 20 times more.
 You’ll find this pub down a pokey alley off St. Patrick’s St, where it’s illuminated by candles and fairy lights.